1,000+ Opportunities

 Applicants are encouraged to have a pre-submission meeting with Julia Masters and use available technical assistance resources.
 Disaster Prevention and Relief Microgrids for Community Resilience Program | GrantExec, a Euna Solutions® company

-Based on current listing details, eligibility includes: Local governments, utilities, and community organizations in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments, utilities, and community organizations in Colorado.
+Confirm the full requirements in the official notice before applying.